CP Magic October 2020 is now available and waiting to inform, entertain, and inspire you!

 Also, can studio lighting be too bright?

-Get the answer to both questions in this month’s issue of CP Magic.
+Get the answer to both questions in the October 2020 issue of CP Magic!.

 About CP Magic